 - Melt the white chocolate in a bowl over a pan of water on a low heat.

 - Take a spoon and drizzle the white chocolate over the heart templates.

 - Before they harden remove the top layer of baking parchment to leave the heart decals.

 - Put in a cool place to set.

-- Then melt the dark chocolate in the same way and put into a silicon mould or mini tart tin lined with cling film.
-(I made 12).
+Then melt the dark & milk chocolate in the same way and divide between 12 holes in a silicon chocolate mold.

-- Let these cool down but before they completely harden add the white chocolate heart decals.
+Let these cool down but before they completely harden top with the white chocolate heart decals.

-- Put in a cool place and once hard decant the chocolates and put in a nice box!
+Put in a cool place and once hard decant the chocolates and place in a nice box!